-- The initrd daemon mounts an ephemeral Squashfs image over HTTP.
+- The machine boots an ephemeral Ubuntu LTS image received over TFTP.

 -

-maas-support-info: gathers information that helps to identify and characterise the machine for debugging purposes. *Runs in parallel with other scripts.
+maas-support-info: gathers information that helps to identify and characterize the machine for debugging purposes.

 -